 Most businesses have holiday sales with Black Friday advertisements that they release the prior month.
 Whether you’re doing Black Friday shopping or not, those ads are an easy way to incorporate addition and subtraction activities.

-For example, they can take the original cost of the item and subtract the sales price.
-Another Math activity to review would be finding out the percentage off the item is on Black Friday.
+For example, your children can take the original cost of the item and subtract the sales price.
+Another Math activity would be finding out the percentage off the item during the Black Friday sale.

 Here are some great math activities using sales papers I found.